Recalibrating Decision Leadership

 Specifically, they needed to know:

-- How the leaders would support a change in structure?
+- How would the leaders support a change in structure?

 What insights were revealed during the project?